solving sql server problems for millions of dbas and developers since 2006

 GO

-I will now create a database schema checking program that can be used to read these tables and determine if the database has changed from its originally released version.
-In this sample, I will check to make sure all tables are present and that no stored procedures have changed.
+I will now create a check procedure that can be used to read these tables and determine if the database has changed from when it was first installed.
+I will check to make sure the table exists and that the stored procedure has not changed.

 AS